 Crashes cost employers in the US more than $60 billion annually in medical care, legal expenses, property damage, and lost productivity, and the costs are steadily rising.
 In addition, crashes drive the cost of workers’ compensation, Social Security, and private health and disability insurance.
 NHTSA estimates that the average crash costs an employer $16,500, however, when a crash results in injury the cost to their employer is $74,000.
 Costs can exceed $500,000 when a fatality is involved.
+Those are just two small facts that result from the lack of a proper driver safety program.

 Off-the-job crashes are costly to employers as well.
 Clearly, whether on the job or on personal time, crashes can have significant physical, financial, and psychological impacts on the employee, co-workers, family members, and community, not just the employer.
 Therefore, it’s imperative that your company put in place a driver performance and safety program that: